Free (or Cheap) Volunteer Work in Thailand

 Other Opportunities to Volunteer in Thailand

 Many of the animal shelters listed above require flight volunteers.
 Often the shelters themselves are founded by foreigners wanting to do something to help Thailand’s many street dogs but most people falling for the dogs just want to take one home with them.
-Action For Dogs, set up by the founder of Safari Volunteers (see listings above) after she took her own dogs home after nine years in Thailand, specialises in helping these new owners get their newly adopted animals home.
+Action For Dogs, set up by the founder of Safari Volunteers (who used to have a listing here and where we volunteered in 2013) after she took her own dogs home after nine years in Thailand, specialises in helping these new owners get their newly adopted animals home.
 Potential flyers for hire can also find out more via their Facebook page.

 There are plenty of things volunteers can do to help the communities in which Asian Oasis operate, from preserving the environment to teaching English or service skills.
 Their lodges also offer an opportunity for tourism students who wish to practice their skills in the hospitality business.
 Asian Oasis provide boarding to all interns and volunteers while working with the community

 Travellers are often asked what they are running away from so why not go the whole hog and join the circus.
 Spark!
 Circus seeks an international team of volunteer circus teachers and performers for its upcoming tours around the country.
+Volunteers will need to raise – or pay themselves – $750 towards the project.
 More information and latest tour dates from https://sparkcircus.org/light-the-fire/volunteer-application/.

 Help Exchange Networks in Thailand